carlsonsantana/firefox-hatemile-for-browser/.github/ISSUE_TEMPLATE.md

 ## Description

-[Description of the bug, feature or asnwer]
+[Description of the bug, feature or question]

 ## Steps to Reproduce (for bugs)